 The border between the focus and the peripheral areas doesn’t look smooth.

-Ensure that the settings Adjust lens distance automatically and Show guidance for headset alignment have been turned on.
+Ensure that Automatic interpupillary distance and Automatic headset positioning have been turned on.

-If you don’t want to use automatic lens adjustment, ensure that the value you have manually entered matches your interpupillary distance.
+If you don’t want to use automatic interpupillary distance, ensure that the value you have manually entered matches your interpupillary distance.

 2. Put your headset on again.

-The headset will show on-screen instructions for aligning the device optimally on your face.
+The headset will show on-screen instructions for optimally positioning the device on your face.

-When the Headset alignment guidance is displayed, the headset will also automatically re-adjust the headset lenses for your eyes.
+When the Headset position guidance is displayed, the headset will automatically re-adjust the headset lenses for your eyes.
 You will hear a short buzzing sound during the adjustment.

 Using positional tracking